deepstreamIO/deepstream.io-tools-polymer/README.md

 # deepstream.io-tools-polymer

-Polymer elements the makes it easy to sync with deepstream.
+Polymer elements that makes it easy to sync with deepstream.

 ## Elements